 Normalizing and Scoring Your Pins

 Normalizing is a complex name for a rather simple task.
-Normalizing behind with the Pinterest algorithm extracting interests from the text shown by lemmatizing the text and then matching it against a dictionary.
+Normalizing behind the Pinterest algorithm extracts interests from the text shown by lemmatizing the text and then matches it against a dictionary.

 To break it down in simpler terms Normalizing is the action of associating similar words to streamline search results.
 For example, “dogs,” “dog’s” and “dogs’” all lemmatize to dog.